-Liquidity risk sensitivity analysis is not carried out in isolation due to its low impact on the Society's capital requirements.
-Our liquidity key risk indicators demonstrate that the Society would have more than sufficient cash or other liquid assets in a liquidity stress to meet its cash needs at the time and for a sustained period.
+Liquidity risk is not a material risk due to the capital strength of the Society.
+Sensitivities are carried out which shows the Society remains comfortably within appetite and that the Society would have more than sufficient cash or other liquid assets in a liquidity stress to meet its cash needs at the time and for a sustained period.